GeekTekRob/GTR_Streamdeck_Icons/README.md

 ## Folder Breakdown
 - **ICONS** - Folders containing the icons in groupings to try to organize them in smaller collections.
+    - **Framed** - Original style of icons being built in this repo.
+Not being added to without request.
+    - **Full** - Current and ongoing version of this icon set which will be added to and maintained at intervals with my own needs and requests from the community.
 - **Template** - The templates used to create the icons within this collection.
 - **TouchPortal** - As my main streamdeck is using the TouchPortal app, contained within are icon packs.
+    - **Framed** - Touch-Portal tpi files for the original framed version icons.

 # Information